 Tip #2: On a long drive listening to audio books is perfect.
 Time flies by and you don’t get tired easily.

 After a second, choppy-water day, we left France and fell in love with the north of Spain ¡Hola, San Vicente de la Barquera!

-Staying in San Vicente de la Barquera and around
+Surfing in Spain – Staying in San Vicente de la Barquera

 San Vicente is located pretty much perfect for surfing.
 Two surf spots (Playa de Merón and Gerra) are little protected and tend to get a bigger surf.
 Oyambre, which is a couple of kilometres east, hill up and hill down, is more protected due to a peninsula and better to surf when Merón and Gerra get too big, which can happen in fall not too rarely.

 We stayed at “Camping El Rosal” just a kilometer outside the city and found ourselves camping in mid of trees, surrounded by mountains and tideway’s.
 After setting up our campsite we started to enjoy the camper life and felt increasingly comfortable with the few things we had with us.
 Here* you’ll find some more options on where to stay!